annaw-99/e-commerce/README.md

 > A modern full-stack e-commerce application built with .NET 8 and Angular 18

-This is a comprehensive e-commerce platform that provides a complete shopping experience with user authentication, product management, shopping cart functionality, order processing, and payment integration.
+This is a e-commerce platform that provides a complete shopping experience with user authentication, product management, shopping cart functionality, order processing, and payment integration.

-### ✨ Features
-- for customers: browse products with real-time inventory information and place orders remotely from your device.
-- for administrators: manage product inventory, process orders, and get real-time updates.

 ### 🙌🏻 Testing

 To view the admin page, use the credentials below: <br>
 - Email = `admin@test.com`
 - Password = `Pa$$w0rd`

+For general users, register an account or login using the credentials below:
+- Email = `tom@test.com`
+- Password = `Pa$$w0rd`

 ### 🛠️ Tech Stack

+- **Frontend**: Angular 18, TypeScript, Tailwind CSS
 - **Backend**: ASP.NET Core 8, Entity Framework Core, SQL Server
-- **Frontend**: Angular 18, TypeScript, Tailwind CSS
-- **UI Components**: Angular Material Design
+- **UI Components**: Angular Material UI
 - **Authentication**: ASP.NET Core Identity with JWT
-- **Database**: SQL Server with Entity Framework Core
-- **Caching**: Redis for session and response caching
+- **Caching**: Redis (for session and response caching)
-- **Payment**: Stripe integration for secure payments
+- **Payment**: Stripe
-- **Real-time**: SignalR for live notifications
+- **Real-time Notifications**: SignalR
-- **Infrastructure**: Docker and Docker Compose

 ### 👩🏻‍💻 Getting Started
 To run this project locally: